sunface/rust-by-practice/README.md

 		}()
 	}

-    // receive message from other node
+    // receive message from other nodes
 	for {
 		select {
 		case r := <-recv: